ludeknovy/jtl-reporter/README.md

 You have two options here - generate JTL file and upload it to the application, or use JTL listener service and upload the results continuous while running your test.

+Please note that the below-mentioned listeners currenty support only distributed mode.

 #### Generating and uploading JTL file
 Download [jtl_listener.py](/scripts/jtl_listener.py) into your locust project folder.